 - Current position: Clinical Pharmacist at PeaceHealth Sacred Heart Medical Center

 Austin Pliska, PharmD, class of 2018

 - Project: Pharmacist-led medication reconciliation and patient follow-up to prevent readmission and improve transitions of care

-- Current position: Population Heath Pharmacist at Legacy Health
+- Current position: Ambulatory Care Pharmacist at Sky Lakes Medical Center

 Brian Michaels, PharmD, class of 2018